gaebar/user-input-translator/README.md

 # User Input Translator

+A simple and interactive console application developed in Java that translates user input text between various languages utilizing the Azure Translator Text API.

 ## Overview

 This console application was developed as part of a TechBridge assignment while I was preparing for the Microsoft Azure AZ-900 certification.
 I decided to integrate the Azure Translator Text API to give a real-world application to the concepts I was learning.
 The goal was to create a small Java program that meets the following requirements as per the assignment prompt: